In the autumn there is

 Paintings in autumn.
 (2009)

-In October ther is the "ten-day art" in Bergen.
-In many shops, banks, hotels and so can you admire art for ten days.
+Bergen (the village, where we live).
+In many shops, banks, hotels you can admire art for ten days.

 I have also taken some photos of two known places in Bergen.